laurent-martin/ibm-ace-manufacturing-test/README.md

 A few comments on the ACE documentation:

-- The ACE OPC UA client requires: The certificate's Private Key, the Key's passphrase, and the certificate.
+- The ACMfg OPC UA client requires: The certificate's Private Key, the Key's passphrase, and the certificate.
-- The documentation provides the steps to generate those. (used in the script)
+- The documentation provides the steps to generate those. (used in the Makefile)
-- The documentation talks about "[PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail)" format for both.
+- The ACMfg toolkit UI talks about "[PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail)" format for both.
 - The method proposed in documentation shows a PKCS12 container is generated.
 - The UI tells, for the key: **Client Private Key in pem file (BASE64)**